Actipro/WPF-Controls/Documentation/topics/themes/troubleshooting.md

 ## Aero or Office 2010 Themes Are Not Working

 There are two steps that must be performed in order to leverage the Aero-style (Aero and Office 2010) themes in your application.
-So if you try to set the current theme to one of the supported Aero-style themes, but the colors do not update accordingly, then please ensure the following steps have been performed.
+So, if you try to set the current theme to one of the supported Aero-style themes, but the colors do not update accordingly, then please ensure the following steps have been performed.

 > [!NOTE]
-> Tinted themes that are based on one of the Aero-style themes can also be affected, if the source theme is not registered correctly.
+> Tinted themes that are based on one of the Aero-style themes can also be affected if the source theme is not registered correctly.

 The Aero-style themes are located in a separate assembly, to help reduce the install base size for customers that do not use it.
 Therefore, you must first ensure that your application has a reference to the `ActiproSoftware.Themes.Aero.Wpf.dll` assembly.